When you buy through our links, we may earn an affiliate commission. Learn more »

 Hot Soups—It can’t make hot soups on its own, but it can process hot items with the 48 oz (1.4 L) glass jar.
 Just make sure to take the cap off to prevent pressure build-up.
 Blending hot ingredients with the personal cup is a big no-no.

-Nut Butters—It’s also not advisable for processing oily items.
+Nut Butter—It’s also not advisable for processing oily items.
 I think it has something to do with the blade assembly.
 Unlike other blenders with fixed blade system, the whole thing can be dismantled.
 Cleaning up the greasy O-ring is going to be a nightmare, plus it can loosen up the parts during operation.

 On a lighter note, it does work as advertised.
 It’s great for making green smoothies and protein shakes.

-Oster blenders are quite simple to use, including the Pro 1200 Plus model.
+Oster Blenders are quite simple to use, including the Pro 1200 Plus model.
 There are just a total of nine buttons to work with, and that includes the power switch and pulse control.

 Now you’re down to three preprogrammed cycles and three manual speed control.
 The latter is obvious so let me explain when to use automatic functions.